ressiws/typescript-template-pnpm/README.md

 # 🧾 License
 This project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) — Use freely with credit.
 See [LICENSE.md](./LICENSE.md).

+> You can use it for whatever you want — commercial or not — as long as you give credit.
+Don’t worry, we won't sue you for becoming a millionaire off this… probably.

 # 🙌 Credits
 Built with ❤️ by [DarkenLM](https://github.com/darkenlm) and [swisser](https://github.com/ressiws), just two devs who believe semicolons are optional but clean code isn't.